oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 {% img blog/rails-securing-api/image17.png alt:"" width:"800" %}{: .center-image }

-All that’s left is to send our token to our API:
+All that's left is to send our token to our API:

 {% img blog/rails-securing-api/image18.png alt:"" width:"700" %}{: .center-image }